swiftcashproject/swiftcash/README.md

 SwiftCash has a unique initial distribution and inflation.
 Initial distribution was less than 2% of the maximum supply which was airdrops on most SmartCash addresses - the community that gave birth to SwiftCash - details about the initial airdrops can be found in the whitepaper.
 SwiftCash also has a very unique and smooth inflation with radically slow reduction of block rewards.
 It takes 20 years for block rewards to halve for the first time and second halving will take an additional 40 years; third halving will take an additional 80 years and so on.
 Unlike traditional cryptocurrencies such as Bitcoin and Litecoin, this halving takes place gradually and slowly at every block rather than suddenly, stripping the markets from pump and dump opportunities, and therefore providing the holders with a consistent and stable growth model.

 ### HODL Deposits - Immitating Term Deposits in Traditional Banking Systems
 HODL deposits are designed to imitate term deposits in traditional banking systems.
 The idea is that users can lock their coins in the blockchain for a set period of time and be rewarded for doing so.
 HODL rewards come from future inflation, are paid instantly to the locked deposit and they cannot be spent until the deposit matures.
 The best rate is paid to 12-month deposits which is calculated by 60% of the maximum block rewards during 12 months divided by 80% of the total supply at the time the HODL deposit is made.
 For deposits less than 12 months, the annual rate is 7% less than the best rate.
-For example, if the best annual rate is 50% for a 12-month deposit, it will be 46.5% for an 11-month deposit and 43% for a 10-month deposit, etc.
+For example, if the best annual rate is 50% for a 12-month deposit, it will be 46.5% for an 11-month deposit and 43% for a 10-month deposit, etc. There is no minimum requirement for creating a HODL deposit; however, HODL deposit transactions cost 1 SWIFT.

 - Fast transactions featuring instant locks on zero confirmation transactions, we call it _SwiftTX_.
 - Decentralized blockchain voting enabling consensus-based advancement of the current SwiftNode